Welcome to our store

 The majority of the potassium in your body can be found in the cells of your muscles.
 However, the remaining potassium resides in your liver, bones, and red blood cells.

 Potassium and sodium have opposite effects on your body.
-A high sodium intake can increase blood pressure, while an increase in dietary potassium can help support normal heart function by helping to control the activity of the heart muscle.
+A high sodium intake can increase blood pressure, while an increase in dietary potassium can help support normal heart function by helping to control the activity of the heart muscle. †

 Potassium plays a key role in your body’s electrical system.
 Once inside the body, potassium acts as an electrolyte as it carries a small electrical change.
 This electrical change enables your nerve cells to send signals allowing your muscles to contract.
 Potassium not only helps to generate muscle contractions it also plays an important role in regulating your heartbeat.
-[2]
+[1]†

-Potassium can be found in a wide range of both plant and animal foods.
+Dietary sources of potassium can be found in a wide range of both plant and animal foods.
 Some of the best sources of potassium are fruits and vegetables like bananas, apricots, spinach, squash, pumpkins, and potatoes.

 The adequate intake (AI) for potassium is 2600 mg for most women, and 3400 mg for most men.
 [3] However, some people may be at risk of low potassium as they are not meeting the recommended amounts of this important nutrient.

-In fact, the 2015–2020 Dietary Guidelines for Americans identifies potassium as a “nutrient of public health concern” as most Americans are consuming less potassium than what is recommended.
-[3]
+In fact, the 2020–2025 Dietary Guidelines for Americans identifies potassium as a “nutrient of public health concern” as most Americans are consuming less potassium than what is recommended.
+[2]

 Magnesium is an essential mineral required for more than 300 enzymatic reactions within your body.
-These enzymes are involved in a wide variety of processes which include muscle and nerve functioning, maintaining the health of your bones and, helping to maintain normal heart functioning.
-[4]
+These enzymes are involved in a wide variety of processes which include muscle and nerve functioning, maintaining the health of your bones and, helping to maintain normal heart functioning.† [3]

 Over half of your body’s magnesium is found in your bones, while the rest can be found in your soft tissues.

-Magnesium helps your body absorb calcium which can support the health of your teeth.
+Magnesium helps your body absorb calcium, which can support the health of your teeth.

-One recent study found that ideal magnesium levels in the body may help promote healthy teeth.
-[7]
+Studies have found that ideal magnesium levels in the body may help promote healthy teeth.
+[6]

 Additionally, milk and yogurt will also provide magnesium, along with fortified foods, like breakfast cereal.
 [3]